ChemBoost: A chemical language based approach for protein-ligand binding affinity prediction: Introduction

 Similar to structure-based drug design studies \citep{barcellos2019pharmacophore, xue2019discovery}, machine learning methodologies can utilize the 3D structure information of a protein - ligand complex to predict binding affinity \citep{gomes2017atomic, jimenez2018k, stepniewska2018development}.
 Such structure-based methodologies, however, are limited by the available structural information on the complex as stated in point (ii).
 Two dimensional (2D) graph convolutions can also be used to learn molecule representations \citep{jaeger2017mol2vec, mayr2018large, wu2018moleculenet}.
 However, graph-based methodologies rely on complex and challenging-to-interpret graph convolutional networks for representation learning \citep{gnne2019ying}.
 An attractive alternative is to use a string-based compound representation, which allows the application of the recent advances in natural language processing (NLP).
 The field of chemical linguistics that brings the chemistry and linguistics domains together has been growing since its inception in the 1960s \citep{garfield1961chemico}.
+Protein sequences have also been utilized to generate representations through different descriptors such as amino-acid composition, position-specific scoring matrix, amino-acid substitution matrices (e. g.
+BLOSUM, PAM) \citep{chen2018ifeature} as well as physicochemical properties of residues \citep{barley2018improved}, and eventually kmers \citep{asgari2015continuous} in NLP-inspired bio/cheminformatics applications.
 A recent review highlights the impact of NLP on drug discovery studies \citep{ozturk2020review}.